mattjw/sparkql/README.md

 ## Why use sparkql

-sparkql takes the pain out of working with DataFrame schemas in PySpark.
-It's particularly useful when you have structured data.
+sparkql✨ takes the pain out of working with DataFrame schemas in PySpark.
+In general, it makes schema definition more Pythonic, and it's particularly useful you're dealing with structured data.

 In plain old PySpark, you might find that you write schemas [like this](./examples/conferences_comparison/plain_schema.py):